MicrosoftDocs/azure-docs/articles/azure-maps/drawing-conversion-error-codes.md

 The **invalidGeoreference** error occurs when a _manifest.json_ file contains an invalid georeference.

-The **invalidGeoreference** error occurs due to one or more of the following reasons:
+The **invalidGeoreference** error occurs because of one or more of the following reasons:

 * The user is georeferencing a latitude or longitude value that is out of range.
 * The user is georeferencing a rotation value that is out of range.